 Traditional use: Leaves of eucalyptus have been used as insect repellent to some of the local people like bed bug and other store grain pest.

-2.3 Plant based repellent Preparation:
+2.3 Plant based repellent preparation:

 All the plant materials were washed, air-dried and ground into fine powder.
 Five different coils (Figure: 15) or herbal mosquito agarbatti (inscence stick) (Figure: 16) were prepared from the selected plant parts using the technique of Rani et al., 2013 with slight modification.
 Four individual coils were prepared separately from each of the plant parts, while the fifth, combined one was prepared by mixing all the four selected plant materials in fixed proportions.
 After drying, the prepared repellent coils were kept in air tight chambers for experimental use.